 The California Department of Fish and Wildlife (CDFW) has prepared these findings to document its compliance with the California Environmental Quality Act (CEQA) (Pub.
 Resources Code, § 21000 et seq.).
-CDFW is a responsible agency under CEQA with respect to the Tisdale Bridge Replacement (Project) because of its permitting authority under the California Endangered Species Act (CESA) (Fish & G. Code, § 2050 et seq.).
+CDFW is a responsible agency under CEQA with respect to the Kent Avenue Bridge Replacement (Project) because of its permitting authority under the California Endangered Species Act (CESA) (Fish & G. Code, § 2050 et seq.).
 (See generally Pub.
 Resources Code, §§ 21002.1, subd. (d), 21069; CEQA Guidelines, § 15381; see also Cal.
 Code Regs., tit.
 14, § 783.3, subd. (a).)1 CDFW makes these findings under CEQA as part of its discretionary decision to authorize Sutter County (Permittee) to incidentally take Giant garter snake (Thamnophis gigas)(hereafter, Covered Species) during implementation of the Project.
 (See generally Fish & G. Code, § 2081, subd. (b); Cal.
 Code Regs., tit.
 14, § 783.4.)
 The Covered Species is designated as a threatened species under CESA.
 (Cal.
 Code Regs., tit.
 14, § 670.5, subd. (b)(4)(E)).

 CDFW is a responsible agency under CEQA with respect to the Project because of prior environmental review and approval of the Project by the lead agency, the County of Sutter (Sutter County).
 (See generally Pub.
 Resources Code, § 21067; CEQA Guidelines, § 15367.)
-Sutter County analyzed the environmental impacts associated with implementation of the Project in a Mitigated Negative Declaration (SCH No. 2019012019) and approved the Project on March 21, 2019.
+Sutter County analyzed the environmental impacts associated with implementation of the Project in a Mitigated Negative Declaration Kent Avenue Bridge (18C-0132) over Sutter Butte Irrigation Canal Replacement Project (SCH No. 2019012057) and approved the Project on April 9, 2020.
 In so doing, Sutter County imposed various mitigation measures for impacts to the Covered Species as conditions of Project approval and concluded that Project-related impacts to the Covered Species could be substantially lessened with implementation of mitigation and avoidance measures, such that the impacts would be less than significant.

-As approved by Sutter County, the Project involves the construction of a replacement bridge for the Tisdale Road Bridge (No. 18C-0057) over the Westside Canal.
-The replacement bridge will be 60-feet in length with a roadway width of approximately 33-feet.
+As approved by Sutter County, the Project involves the removal and replacement of the existing Kent Avenue bridge over the Sutter Butte Canal.
 The Project site is within the range of the Covered Species and may support individuals of the species.
-Development of the Project site will result in the temporary loss of 0.03-acres and the permanent loss of 0.13-acres of habitat for the Covered Species and take of the Covered Species as defined by Fish and Game Code is expected.
+Development of the Project site will result in the permanent loss of 0.09 acres of habitat for the Covered Species and take of the Covered Species as defined by Fish and Game Code is expected.
 (Fish & G. Code, § 86.)
 These impacts fall within CDFW's permitting jurisdiction under CESA.
 (Id., §§ 2080, 2081, subd. (b).)